Paulos-se/CDL-JavaScript-Kata/README.md

 CDL JavaScript Kata

-1. We expect you to spend around 1.5 hours on this challenge - use your time wisely, we know it's valuable!

-2. Ideally use JavaScript as we can run that kind of code fairly easily.

-3. Tell us about key decisions you made and what you'd do if you had more time.

-Answer - Because the pricing changes frequently, we need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.
+Answer to the questions - Because the pricing changes frequently, we need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.
 Therefore I used a the "prompt-sync" library to retrieve users input in the priceSetup function.
 Enabling me to input as many fruits as I want and set the unit price and the special offer quantity and special offer price for each fruit.

 I seperated the main function into two functions which would make it easier to debug.
 And given more time I would write tests for each function.

+1. We expect you to spend around 1.5 hours on this challenge - use your time wisely, we know it's valuable!

+2. Ideally use JavaScript as we can run that kind of code fairly easily.

+3. Tell us about key decisions you made and what you'd do if you had more time.

 4. Keep your solution simple, making effective use of your chosen language.